 You can’t hope to understand the state of Tennessee without experiencing the Tennessee River.
 As the largest tributary of the mighty Ohio River - and with a length of 652 miles - it’s hard to miss this impressive waterway.
 By exploring the towns and regions surrounding it, you can get a feel for the history, culture and people of the Volunteer State.
 From quaint railroad towns like Waverly to impressive museums like the Tennessee River Museum, there’s an endless array of things to see and do in the general vicinity of the Tennessee River.
-Find out what the trail that loops around has to offer by reading on below!

 The Geography of a Mighty River

 Before delving into the specifics of its nearby attractions, it helps to familiarize yourself with the basic geography of the Tennessee River.
 Although many arguments about its precise course have occurred through the years, it’s generally agreed that the Tennessee River begins in the eastern section of Knoxville.
 From there, it meanders southwest through eastern Tennessee, towards Chattanooga.
 At that point, it crosses into northern Alabama for a spell.
 Eventually, it makes its way back into Tennessee before coming to an end in Kentucky.